Optimism brings accurate perception in Iterated Prisoner's Dilemma

 The difference in $\eta_{cd}$ statistics implies that cooperators refuse to play with each other frequently if $\beta=1$.
 Wrong perception is the reason for this.
-For $\mu = 0.2$, an agent can keep 20 agents in its memory.
-There are approximately 7 actual cooperators and 13 actual defectors kept in the memory whereas only 0.739 (on average) cooperators are perceived as cooperators.
-Then an average cooperator can said to refuse most of the cooperators in its memory. $t_{C}$ being $0.211$ instead of $0.9$ proves this wrong perception.
+Although there are approximately 7 actual cooperators in the memory, only 0.739 of them are perceived as cooperators.
 The improvement is clear in the latter row where $\beta=3$.
-Although almost no one is perceived as cooperator, approximately 8 agents are kept as undefined in memory, which means those 8 agents will not be rejected when matched.
-Being tolerant moved cooperators that perceived as defectors to the undefined list, which can be seen as giving more chances to the agents who are not surely defectors.
+Although almost no one is perceived as a cooperator, approximately 8 agents are kept as undefined in memory, which means those 8 agents will not be rejected when matched.
+Being tolerant moved cooperators that were perceived as defectors to the undefined list, which can be seen as giving more chances to the agents who are not surely defectors.